 Paul Reed Smith is best known for his work as a guitar-builder, but for Paul, his passion for building wouldn’t have been the same without first loving to play.
 Today, Paul plays in “The Paul Reed Smith Band.”
 The group is comprised of talented musicians who are local to Paul’s home in Maryland, but they've traveled the US, Japan, and Europe to play.
-This year, the band is performing at the NAMM show - a massive music industry tradeshow that takes place each year in Anaheim, California.
 For this interview, we put guitar-building on the back burner to ask Paul some questions about his first love, playing.

 HS: What’s the earliest memory you have of being introduced to music?